-- 1. All general education courses must be completed prior to submitting an application for the Nursing program. - 2.
-Final grade of "C" or better is required for all required general education courses. - 3.
-Final grade of "B" or better is required for all nursing courses. - 4.
-Nursing curriculum courses, including general education courses, cannot be repeated more than one time. - 5.
-No more than two nursing curriculum courses, including general education courses, can be repeated in total. - a.
-Withdrawals in general education courses completed Summer 2024 and after do not count against the student.
-However, withdrawals in nursing courses will count against the student. - 6.
-If a student has a "W", "C", "D", or "F", in any course in the first clinical semester (NUR 134 for PN and ADN, or NUR 203 for Nursing Transitions), the student is strongly recommended to take and successfully complete NUR 100 before progressing in the nursing curriculum. - 7.
-Continuing the curriculum each semester.
-If a student is unable to take nursing classes during any given semester (fall, spring, or summer), they must complete a Request to Reenter Form with the requested semester they would like to resume classes.
-The student is not guaranteed a spot in the requested semester. - 8.
-A satisfactory level of competence in the clinical/lab components of each nursing course as outlined in lab and clinical policies. - 9.
+- 1. Final grade of "C" or better is required for all required general education courses. - 2.
+Final grade of "B" or better is required for all nursing courses.

+- a.
+Nursing curriculum courses, including prerequisite courses, cannot be repeated more than one time. - b.
+No more than two nursing curriculum courses, including prerequisite courses, can be repeated in total. - i.
+Beginning with the Summer 2025 nursing cohort, any withdrawals in prerequisite courses will not count against the student.
+However, withdrawals in nursing courses will count against the student. - c.
+If a student has a "W", "C", "D", or "F", in any course in the first clinical semester (NUR 134 for PN and ADN, or NUR 203 for Nursing Transitions), the student is strongly recommended to take and successfully complete NUR 100 before progressing in the nursing curriculum. - 3.
+A satisfactory level of competence in the clinical/lab components of each nursing course as outlined in lab and clinical policies. - 4.
 Maintenance of a satisfactory grade point average (GPA).
 The cumulative GPA may not fall below 2.00.
-If cumulative GPA falls below 2.00 for any semester:
+If cumulative GPA falls below 2.00 for any semester: - a.

-- a.
 The student will be prevented from taking NUR courses and unable to progress within the nursing program for the following semester. - b.
 The student must improve the cumulative GPA to at least a 2.0 by the end of the next semester. - c.
 If the student fails to improve the cumulative GPA to at least a 2.0, the student will be terminated from the nursing program.
-For example: if a student's cumulative GPA at the end of the Fall 2023 semester is 1.5, the student will not be able to take NUR courses during the Spring 2024 semester.
-Instead, the student must use the Spring 2024 semester to improve his or her GPA to at least a 2.0.
-If the student fails to improve the GPA by the end of the Spring 2024 semester, the student will be terminated from the nursing program. - 10.
-Grade of 90 or above on all dosage calculation competency tests throughout the program. - 11.
-Compliance with all clinical requirements as outlined in the clinical policies. - 12.
-Adherence to all required health/clinical requirements. - 13.
+For example: if a student's cumulative GPA at the end of the Fall semester is 1.5, the student will not be able to take NUR courses during the Spring semester.
+Instead, the student must use the Spring semester to improve his or her GPA to at least a 2.0.
+If the student fails to improve the GPA by the end of the Spring semester, the student will be terminated from the nursing program. - 5.
+Grade of 90 or above on all dosage calculation competency tests throughout the program. - 6.
+Compliance with all clinical requirements as outlined in the clinical policies. - 7.
+Adherence to all required health/clinical requirements. - 8.
 In the fall and spring semesters, evidence of receiving an influenza vaccine will be required.
 If the student has a contraindication against receiving the influenza vaccine, then the requirements of each clinical facility must be followed.
-Only physician documented medical exemptions for the influenza vaccination are considered. - 14.
-A student who is suspended from Midlands Technical College for any reason will automatically and immediately be terminated from Nursing.
-The student may reapply to Nursing when eligible to return to MTC, but may or may not be reaccepted.
-If it is determined that a student is eligible to return to Nursing, the student will be required to meet current admission criteria in place at that time. - 15.
-To qualify for the Transition program, graduation from an ACEN accredited PN program and an active unrestricted SC LPN license or multi-state license from a compact state is required. - 16.
-Students are to complete a Student Data Change form if there is any change to their name, phone number and/or address.
-This form will be placed in the student's file.
-Students must also update the information in the college's Records Department of the college.
+Only physician documented medical exemptions for the influenza vaccination are considered.

-B. Readmission Requirements
+C. Readmission Requirements